penomoprotocol/tokenization-engine_demo/README.md

 - Hardhat will automatically create a local Ethereum environment for you, with several accounts pre-funded with Ether.
 - Adjust gas prices and limits as necessary, depending on the Ethereum network's conditions.
+- This public repository does not showcase our commit history and is meant for public access and review only.